 The compact, in-ear design houses six integrated sensors (including GPS) that dish out 11 different measurements.
 This includes calories burned, distance, time, speed, pace, pitch, steps, strides, route and altitude.
 An impressive list, indeed.

 Smart B-Trainer periodically updates you with heart rate distance, pace or anytime you like at the push of a button.
 The smartphone app allows you to set goals and fitness level, and will then guide you day by day with target heart rates for efficient fat-burning and stamina increasing sessions.

-Just to mention – the buds play music as well… Smart B-Trainer uses your target heart rate to automatically select tracks matching tempo to training, slowing you down or speeding you up to keep you on target.
+In case you were wondering, the buds play music as well… Smart B-Trainer uses your target heart rate to automatically select tracks matching tempo to training, slowing you down or speeding you up to keep you on target.

 These sweat and waterproof (IP67) buds offer a comfortable and secure cord-free fit, with option to wear one or both earbuds.
 Inside there is a clinical grade heart rate monitor and fitness analyzer.
-It will dish out personalized in-ear audio coaching, race pace calculator, recovery advice, VO2Max and more, along with the standard gamut of fitness tracking.
+The gizmo will dish out personalized in-ear audio coaching, race pace calculator, recovery advice, VO2Max and more, along with the standard gamut of fitness tracking.
 Jabra Elite Sport will even count your reps in the gym.

 Featuring bass enriched sound, noise reduction technology and dual microphone technology in each bud allows you to play music or take calls, too.
 Best of all, no wires to get tangled in.

 Battery life is 3 hours talk/music time.
 The portable charging case adds an additional 6 hours.